saitejach127/mycomputer/README.md

     ```
 3.  **Run the Docker Container**:
     ```bash
-    docker run -p 5003:5003 -v "$(pwd)/google_credentials:/app/google_credentials" --name my-auth-server mycomputer-auth-server
+    docker run -p 5003:5003 --name my-auth-server mycomputer-auth-server
     ```
-    This will start the server and persist your login credentials on your local machine.
+    This will start the server.

 ### 3. Start the Transcription Server